 Restoration

-Restoring teak wood on a boat is a relatively straightforward process that can be done with a few supplies and a little bit of time.
+It is a relatively straightforward process that can be done with a few supplies and a little bit of time.
 The first step is to clean the wood with a mild soap and water solution, then use a soft bristled brush to scrub the wood to remove any dirt and grime.
 Once the wood is clean, use a sandpaper to remove any old finish or paint from the surface.
 After the wood has been sanded, use a teak cleaning product to remove any mildew or stains.
 Once the wood is clean, it should be sealed with a sealant to protect it from the elements.

 Sealing and Staining the Teak